General Data Protection Regulations – Privacy Notice

-In line with the requirements of the EU’s General Data Protection Regulations 2018, Steve Baker MP, Member of Parliament for Wycombe, is required to provide you with a privacy notice where you have provided personal data to him, his parliamentary office or his constituency office.
+In line with the Data Protection Act 2018, Steve Baker MP, Member of Parliament for Wycombe, is required to provide you with a privacy notice where you have provided personal data to him, his parliamentary office or his constituency office.

 Steve Baker MP and the staff of his offices are collectively referred to as the MP’s Office.

 If you would like the MP’s Office to assist with an issue, we need to take personal data about you and your situation in relation to your case or enquiry.
 This Privacy Notice tells you how the MP’s Office collects and processes your personal data.
 This Privacy Notice can also be found at http://www.stevebaker.info/where-i-stand/cookie-policy/

 The Data Protection Officer for the MP’s Office is Mrs Susan Hynard.
 She is the owner of this document and is responsible for ensuring that it is reviewed in line with the requirements of the General Data Protection Regulations.

 - telephoning 01494 448408 or 0207 219 3547, or

 - by writing to The Constituency Office, 150A West Wycombe Road, High Wycombe, HP12 3AE

 Under the EU’s General Data Protection Regulation (GDPR) personal data is defined as:

 “any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person”.